 The Modern Day Blackburn Inn, Picturesque Hotel

-The 80-acre property officially opened in 2018 as a luxury, boutique hotel with modern rooms and amenities.
+The 80-acre property officially opened in 2018 as a luxury boutique hotel with modern rooms and amenities.
 And its crowning glory, besides its gorgeous front lawn, if you ask me?
 The impressive spiral staircase inside.
-Thought it is worth noting the circular driveway leading up to the hotel was design by Thomas Blackburn, for whom the hotel is named after.

 Charming and Historic Church Street Homes

-Downtown Staunton has 6 contiguous registered historic districts.
-The Newton Historic District runs into Church Street, which was built at the turn of Civil War.
+Downtown Staunton has six contiguous registered historic districts.
+The Newton Historic District runs into Church Street, which was built at the turn of the Civil War.
 (Church Street reminds me of the Historic Oakwood neighborhood in Raleigh, North Carolina.
-If you've never been to either, however, know they're both very picturesque!)
+However, if you've never been to either, know they're both very picturesque!)

 You'll find “Historic Staunton Foundation” plaques on some houses along the street.
-Some homes are designed in typical Italianate style, a home plan which populates the city more than any other kind.
+Some homes were designed in typical Italianate style; this home plan populates the city more than any other kind.

 A Downtown Architecture Tour in Staunton Worth Taking

-We learned this fun fact during our Downtown Architecture Tour, which is a free two-hour tour offered from May to October every Saturday at 10:00am, rain or shine.*
+We learned about the styles of architecture in Staunton during our Downtown Architecture Tour.
+It's a free two-hour tour offered from May to October every Saturday at 10:00am, rain or shine.*

 The photo of me below is at the Stuart House on Church Street.
 You can see the home's plaque indicates it was built in 1791.